pydata/xarray/doc/indexing.rst

     da[ind_x, ind_y]  # orthogonal indexing
     da[ind_x, ind_x]  # vectorized indexing

-Slices or sequences, which do not have named-dimensions, as a manner of fact, will be understood as the same dimension which is indexed along.
+Slices or sequences/arrays without named-dimensions are treated as if they have the same dimension which is indexed along:

 .. ipython:: python